netlify-templates/next-starter-jamstack/README.md

 # A Next.js starter for the [Jamstack](https://jamstack.org)

+> ⚠️ **Deprecation Notice** 🏳
+>
+> We are focusing our resources on building new templates that help you build a better web, because of that we're deprecating this template.
+We care about the community so we propose if anyone wants to maintain or take stewardship over the project please contact us at [devexperience@netlify.com](mailto:devexperience@netlify.com).
+If you want to share anything with the team about this template, you can also fill out [this form](https://template-feedback.netlify.app/).

 This is a boilerplate for using [Next.js](https://nextjs.org/) as a static site generator.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/netlify-templates/next-starter-jamstack)